Trump open to 'historic' trade deal with China | DW | 29.06.2019

 'Mutual respect' needed

-In a foreign ministry statement following the lengthy talks, Xi told Trump he hoped the US could treat Chinese companies fairly, the statement added.
+In a Foreign Ministry statement following the lengthy talks, Xi told Trump he hoped the US could treat Chinese companies fairly.

-The US president has already heaped taxes on $200 billion (€176 billion) of Chinese imports and has threatened to extend tariffs to almost all remaining Chinese goods shipped to the United States.
+The US president has already heaped taxes on $200 billion (€176 billion) of Chinese imports.
 Beijing has retaliated by slapping its own tariffs on imports from the US.

 Read more: G20 summit 2019: Key questions and answers on Day 1